 So I did the following.

-I created an product has three interfaces or layers:
+I created an product that had three interfaces or layers:

 • Conversation layer

 • Form Layer

 Through the Conversation Layer, a second agent, the Coaching Agent, would coach the Sales Agent on the phone.
 AI would also be listening in using sentiment analysis tools to analyze the emotions of both the sales agent and the customer.
 Via meters in the Conversation Layer, the agents would know when either the Customer or Sales Agent was becoming testy or excited.
 And the text layer would show exactly where.